apache/openwhisk/docs/triggers_rules.md

 Triggers can be *fired* (activated) by using a dictionary of key-value pairs.
 Sometimes this dictionary is referred to as the *event*.
 As with actions, each firing of a trigger results in an activation ID.

 Triggers can be explicitly fired by a user or fired on behalf of a user by an external event source.
 A *feed* is a convenient way to configure an external event source to fire trigger events that can be consumed by OpenWhisk.
 Examples of feeds include the following:
 - Cloudant data change feed that fires a trigger event each time a document in a database is added or modified.
 - A Git feed that fires a trigger event for every commit to a Git repository.

-## Rules
+## Using rules

 A rule associates one trigger with one action, with every firing of the trigger causing the corresponding action to be invoked with the trigger event as input.